 - How to respond

-A network supply interruption must be reported by calling 900 333 999, as soon as the following are detected:
+A network supply interruption must be reported at your private area, as soon as the following are detected:

 An area without service.